betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness-wikized.md

 object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the *main* way the virus spreads.

+> Transmission of coronavirus occurs much more commonly through respiratory droplets than through fomites.<sup>[12]</sup> Current evidence suggests that novel coronavirus may remain viable for hours to days on surfaces made from a variety of materials.
+Cleaning ... surfaces followed by disinfection is a best practice measure for prevention of COVID-19<sup>[13]</sup>...

-While surface contact may not be the *main way the virus spreads*, multiple sources<sup>[3],[4],[5]</sup> suggest various *strains* of Coronaviruses<sup>[8]</sup> can remain active in the air for hours or on different *surfaces* for days.
+While surface contact may not be the *main way the virus spreads*, multiple sources<sup>[3],[4],[5]</sup> suggest various *strains* of Coronaviruses<sup>[8]</sup> can remain viable in the air for hours or on different *surfaces* for days.
 A pre-publication study specifically of SARS-CoV-2<sup>[4]</sup>
 concludes it remains viable on cardboard for up to 24 hours and on plastic or stainless steel for up to 72 hours.